volkamerlab/volkamerlab_org/content/blog/AI_In_Chemistry_2025.md

 In the main conference, both Raquel and Afnan presented their research as oral contributions.
 Raquel presented her ongoing work titled **“No Pose Left Behind: Integrating Activity and Structural Data with Uncertainty-Aware Multiobjective Learning for Kinase Inhibitor Prediction”**, highlighting methods for combining structural and bioactivity data in predictive modeling.
 Afnan presented her work on **molecular transformers**, discussing their applications and evaluation for molecular property prediction tasks.

+Lisa presented a poster on her work on **benchmarking of different machine learning models, compound representations and dimension reduction methods** on the ToxCast dataset.

 We especially enjoyed engaging with the AiChem community and exchanging ideas with researchers working across machine learning, cheminformatics, and data-driven drug discovery.

 {{< xfigure src="/images/blogpost/AiChem8_2025.png" imageclass="fit" >}}